PART 3: RECKONING AND RESOLUTION

 (Download application: TRUBeginnings-HWM3-app)

-- Ken Cerniglia, dramaturg and literary manager of Disney Theatrical;
+- Ken Cerniglia, former dramaturg and literary manager of Disney Theatrical;

 - Cheryl Davis, Kleban and Larsen Award winning librettist and lyricist (Barnstormer), Audelco Award winning playwright (Maid's Door);